-After doing the research it now makes sense why neighborhoods are going solar.
+After doing the research it now makes sense why neighborhoods in your area are going solar.

-The first thing we looked at was the available funding available to help homeowners go solar.
+The first thing we looked at was the available funding available in the U.S. to help homeowners go solar.

 A lot of funding has been raised to help homeowners go solar without fitting all of the bill themselves.
 You have the Federal Government Incentives, the State Incentives, and all of the private investors funds.
 We’re talking about billions of dollars raised.